 Here we biked a route starting from Blue Jacket Park (in Orlando at Winter Park city limit), looping clockwise to Winter Park and return (about 6.5 miles).
 The route includes shared-use path, sidewalk, bike lanes, and on-road.
 The downside: many road crossings, business and residential driveways.
 Disclosure: We biked this route on a Sunday, the roads can be busier on weekdays and require extra care.
 There are many other routes available, and lovely parks and neighborhoods to visit plus the Park Avenue district - much to see and do in Winter Park!

-From Blue Jacket Park on General Rees Ave., go west on Glenridge Way - there's a bike lane, but it ends at Laurel Rd. - we rode on the wide sidewalk as did several others we passed.
+From Blue Jacket Park at General Rees Ave., go west on Glenridge Way - there's a bike lane, but it ends at Laurel Rd. - we rode on the wide sidewalk as did several others we passed.
 After about 4/10 mile, turn right at Winter Park Road where a multi-use path is on the west side of the street.
 Continue 1/4 mile where the path turns left at Lake Sue Ave. (which becomes Pennsylvania Ave.).
 It's about a mile to Azalea Lane Recreation Center, turn left at Melrose (as we did, riding 2 blocks on the quiet street), or left at Minnesota Ave. and ride on the sidewalk 2 blocks to the Center (parking, restrooms, playground, tennis).
 Be watchful of driveways and road crossings.

 From Azalea Lane Rec Center, we rode on the wide sidewalk (there's also a bike lane) along Minnesota Ave. to Orange Ave. and crossed to Denning Drive.
 This is a busy, 6-way intersection - use the crossing signals here for safety.
 The Denning Drive shared-use path was built as part of a road redevelopment project, and runs north about a mile to Webster Ave. passing Martin Luther King Jr. Park, Valencia State College (Winter Park campus), and Winter Park Village (shopping, restaurants).
 This parallels popular Park Avenue (shopping, restaurants, Central Park, Morse Museum of Art), which is about 1/2 mile to the east via bikeable cross streets.
 Take care on streets, at driveways and road crossings.